Sunday 29th October 2017

 I only walked for 3 hours, 6 miles, and Mr and I treated ourselves to a cream tea afterwards.
 I had enough leg power left to take the dog for a walk on the beach.

 It was cold and blustery today, definitely not for standing still, and I got quite chilly once I’d stopped walking purposefully.

-On the way home we stopped in Perranporth for a cream tea and to wander around the town.
-We were browsing the contents of a surf shop.
-As well as surfboards, t shirts, buckets, spades and cut-price end of season wetsuits, there were souvenirs galore, mainly beach-inspired ‘things’ to decorate your home.
-Gradually working our way towards the back of the very long shop, there was a sudden commotion and a black bird (jackdaw?) flew past my head heading for the low sunlight shining through the window on the back wall, hit the glass and fell to the floor, stunned.
-The shop owner simply picked it up, ignoring the loud cawing protests and took it back to the front of the shop to release it back into the street.
-“It happens occasionally” she said, totally blase about it.
-(I was remembering a Hitchcock film.)
-As with all things British, this broke the ice and the customers started speaking to each other for about two minutes before we all moved on.
+Our cream tea was in Perranporth, and we spent some time wandering around the town like tourists.
+One surf shop was like a like a mini-warehouse with surfboards, t shirts, buckets, spades and cut-price end of season wetsuits along with souvenirs galore – mainly beach-inspired ‘things’ to decorate your home.
+As we gradually worked our way towards the back of the very long shop there was a sudden commotion and a black bird (jackdaw?) flew past my head heading for the low sunlight shining through the window on the back wall.
+It hit the glass and fell to the floor, stunned.
+The shop owner, completely unfazed, simply picked it up and, ignoring the loud cawing protests, carried it back to the front of the shop and released it back into the street.
+“It happens occasionally” she said, in that very British way that always reminds me of the dinner scene from ‘Carry on up the Khyber’.
+(Until that point I’d been remembering a Hitchcock film.)
+The incident broke the ice and the customers started speaking to each other for about two minutes before we all moved on.